Gorran Movement: 2018 Kurdistan Region parliamentary election and 2018 Iraqi parliamentary election

-Under the new leadership of Omar Said Ali, Gorran failed to present a lasting challenge to the KDP-PUK duopoly and the movement's popularity has been declining.
+Under the leadership of Umer Seyid Elî, Gorran failed to present a lasting challenge to the KDP-PUK duopoly and the movement's popularity has been declining.
 As a result, Gorran suffered a harsh blow winning only 12 seats in the 2018 Kurdistan parliamentary election and only 5 seats in the 2018 Iraqi parliamentary election.
 The total number of votes for Gorran has shrunk by 60 percent since previous elections and Gorran has lost a significant number of followers and prominent members.
 Gorran officials are also concerned to an extent about the future of the party, saying it “faces a deadly failure” and has been dogged with infighting.
 Gorran leadership was criticised for their handling of the referendum, as they had initially opposed the timing of the referendum but eventually supported holding it in September 2017 amid intense political pressure.
-New Generation, a movement founded by Shaswar Abdulwahid, has taken in Gorran defectors, New Generation has been described as stepping forward as Gorran has fallen back.
+New Generation, a movement founded by Şaswar Abdulwahîd, has taken in Gorran defectors, New Generation has been described as stepping forward as Gorran has fallen back.

-The biggest crisis facing Gorran and the source of many of its recent failings and resulting loss of popularity is the ongoing dispute over the parties assets worth hundreds of millions of dollars and include shares in several ongoing projects, including Gasin cement company and metro supermarket as well as 305,000 square meters of land property including the Gorran party headquarters which were secretly seized by Nawshirwan Mustafa's two sons after his death during the funeral while party supporters were in mourning.
+The biggest crisis facing Gorran and the source of many of its recent failings and resulting loss of popularity is the ongoing dispute over the parties assets worth hundreds of millions of dollars and include shares in several ongoing projects, including Gasin cement company and metro supermarket as well as 305,000 square meters of land property including the Gorran party headquarters which were secretly seized by Newşîrwan Mustefa's two sons after his death during the funeral while party supporters were in mourning.
 The brothers’ ownership of the property is seen by many in a negative light and drew allegations of hypocrisy and nepotism, one of the things Gorran was established against.
-The decision caused a public and political backlash when it was exposed in the independent newspaper Awena, and a growing number of middle- and high-ranking officials as well as grass-roots supporters are adding their voices to the uproar within the party.
-Mariwan Kanie, a former supporter of the party, has said their claims have damaged the principles of the party and this issue could lead to a disaster which will bring Gorran to its political end.
+The decision caused a public and political backlash when it was exposed in the independent newspaper Awêne, and a growing number of middle- and high-ranking officials as well as grass-roots supporters are adding their voices to the uproar within the party.
+Merîwan Kani, a former supporter of the party, has said their claims have damaged the principles of the party and this issue could lead to a disaster which will bring Gorran to its political end.